glutzm/zabbix-ldap-integration/README.md

   - ldap3
 - Zabbix 4.2 (only version tested)

+⚠ *Warnings*

+> *The script at the moment only creates and deletes users based on a single AD group, if you plan to have separate functions like viewer, editor and admin, it is not implemented yet.*

 ## How to use

 > You can create a cron job that calls the script "zabbix_ldap_integration.py" and